 Common side effects associated with the use of ipilimumab include colitis, diarrhea, endocrine deficiencies, fatigue, and skin rash.
 Severe to fatal autoimmune reactions were seen in 12.9 % of patients treated with ipilimumab.
 When severe side effects occurred, ipilimumab was stopped and corticosteroid treatment was started.
 Not all patients responded to this treatment.
 Patients who did respond in some cases did not see any improvement for several weeks.
 Due to the unusual and severe side effects associated with ipilimumab, the therapy is being approved with a risk evaluation and mitigation strategy (REMS) to inform health care professionals about these serious risks.
 A medication guide will also be provided to patients to inform them about the therapy's potential side effects.

-A randomized controlled clinical study found that ipilimumab in combination with dacarbazine, as compared with dacarbazine plus placebo, improved overall survival in patients with previously untreated metastatic melanoma.
-Robert, et al. (2011) randomly assigned 502 patients with previously untreated metastatic melanoma, in a 1:1 ratio, to ipilimumab (at a dose of 10 mg per kilogram) plus dacarbazine (850 mg per square meter of body-surface area) or dacarbazine (850 mg per square meter) plus placebo, given at weeks 1, 4, 7, and 10, followed by dacarbazine alone every 3 weeks through week 22.
-Patients with stable disease or an objective response and no dose-limiting toxic effects received ipilimumab or placebo every 12 weeks thereafter as maintenance therapy.
-The primary end point was overall survival.
-The investigators found that overall survival was significantly longer in the group receiving ipilimumab plus dacarbazine than in the group receiving dacarbazine plus placebo (11.2 months versus 9.1 months, with higher survival rates in the ipilimumab-dacarbazine group at 1 year (47.3% versus 36.3%), 2 years (28.5% versus 17.9%), and 3 years (20.8% versus 12.2%) (hazard ratio for death, 0.72; P<0.001).
-Grade 3 or 4 adverse events occurred in 56.3% of patients treated with ipilimumab plus dacarbazine, as compared with 27.5% treated with dacarbazine and placebo (p < 0.001).
-The invesigators reported that no drug-related deaths or gastrointestinal perforations occurred in the ipilimumab-dacarbazine group.
-The investigators stated that the types of adverse events were consistent with those seen in prior studies of ipilimumab; however, the rates of elevated liver-function values were higher and the rates of gastrointestinal events were lower than expected on the basis of prior studies.
+A randomized controlled clinical study found that ipilimumab in combination with dacarbazine, as compared with dacarbazine plus placebo, improved OS in patients with previously untreated metastatic melanoma.
+Robert et al (2011) randomly assigned 502 patients with previously untreated metastatic melanoma, in a 1:1 ratio, to ipilimumab (at a dose of 10 mg per kilogram) plus dacarbazine (850 mg per square meter of body-surface area) or dacarbazine (850 mg per square meter) plus placebo, given at weeks 1, 4, 7, and 10, followed by dacarbazine alone every 3 weeks through week 22.
+Patients with SD or an objective response and no dose-limiting toxic effects received ipilimumab or placebo every 12 weeks thereafter as maintenance therapy.
+The primary end-point was OS.
+The investigators found that OS was significantly longer in the group receiving ipilimumab plus dacarbazine than in the group receiving dacarbazine plus placebo (11.2 months versus 9.1 months, with higher survival rates in the ipilimumab-dacarbazine group at 1 year (47.3 % versus 36.3 %), 2 years (28.5 % versus 17.9 %), and 3 years (20.8 % versus 12.2 %) (HR for death, 0.72; p < 0.001).
+Grade 3 or 4 adverse events occurred in 56.3 % of patients treated with ipilimumab plus dacarbazine, as compared with 27.5 % treated with dacarbazine and placebo (p < 0.001).
+The invesigators reported that no drug-related deaths or gastro-intestinal perforations occurred in the ipilimumab-dacarbazine group.
+The investigators stated that the types of adverse events were consistent with those seen in prior studies of ipilimumab; however, the rates of elevated liver-function values were higher and the rates of gastro-intestinal events were lower than expected on the basis of prior studies.

 Danielli et al (2012) evaluated the activity and safety of ipilimumab in patients with uveal melanoma (UM) in a setting similar to daily clinical practice.
 Patients participating in a multi-center expanded access program (EAP) received induction treatment with ipilimumab 10 mg/kg.
 Maintenance doses were administered in patients who experienced clinical benefit or at physicians' discretion.
 Tumor assessment was assessed per modified World Health Organization criteria at baseline, week 12, week 24, and week 36.
 Adverse events (AEs) and immune-related AEs (irAEs) were collected according to Common Terminology Criteria for Adverse Events version 3.0.
 A total of 13 pre-treated patients with metastatic UM were treated at 6 European institutions.
 All patients received at least 1 dose of ipilimumab.
 Overall, no objective responses were observed; however, 2 patients had stable disease (SD), with a 3rd patient achieving SD after initial progressive disease.
 Median OS as of July 1, 2011, was 36 weeks (range of 2 to 172+ weeks).
 No grade 3/4 AEs of non-immune origin were reported.
 Three patients (23 %) experienced grade 3 irAEs (1 thrombocytopenia, 1 diarrhea, and 1 alanine/aspartate aminotransferase elevation) that resolved with steroid therapy.
 The results indicate UM is a potential indication for ipilimumab treatment that should be further investigated in clinical trials.